Returning to work during the Covid-19 pandemic

 There are four parts to the thought process of returning to work safely.
 As the situation evolves, you’ll most likely need to revisit each stage:

 1. Thinking: The initial review to ascertain whether it is permitted to re-open and what it might look like.

 2. Preparing: Assessing what needs to be done to protect employees and customers.

 3. Executing: Ensuring that the actions required for safety are practical and that they are followed.

 4. Monitoring: Making sure that staying open is still permitted and that controls remain relevant.

 This list is not exhaustive – since the Covid-19 pandemic is a new threat, different processes may be advised as the situation develops.
 By conducting all the relevant reviews, you’ll have the best chance of maintaining the trust of staff, customers and wider society.

 1. Thinking about returning to work

 Is a return to work permitted?

-Check the latest government guidelines to be sure a return to work is feasible.
+Check the latest government guidelines (external link) to be sure a return to work is feasible.
 From construction to education and hairdressing, each industry faces its own set of guidelines due to the differing levels of risk.